cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

 -  The first involves directly analyzing the scheme.
 It enables to prove the uniform continuity of the bilinear forms, the ellipticity of :math:`a_h^V`, and establishing the inf-sup conditions.

--  The second involves demonstrating the equivalence of assembly matrices derived from FEM and FVM for the same given functional spaces.
+-  The second involves demonstrating the equivalence of assembly matrices derived from FEM and VEF for the same given functional spaces.
 Thus, numerical scheme can be analyze with the FEM formalism which is well-known for Navier-Stokes equation with Crouzeix-Raviart elements (see [CR73]_).

-Using these equivalence properties, the finite volume method (FVM) scheme satisfies the following properties:
+Using these equivalence properties, the Finite Volume Element scheme satisfies the FEM properties:

 - **Inf-sup condition**: Ensures the stability of the numerical scheme.
 - **Continuity at edge midpoints**: Implies weak continuity of velocity and enforces local mass conservation, leading to a divergence-free condition in each cell.